RobotecAI/rai/docs/manipulation.md

 ## Issues and challenges

-We are intensively working on determining the proper dataset size and diversity to optimally generalize the model for our needs.
+We are investigating optimal dataset size and diversity to generalize the model for our needs.
 As VLA models are quite novel approach, intuitions regarding the fine-tuning of such models are only just being developed.